-School boards are expected to continue optimizing air quality in classrooms and learning environments through improving ventilation and/or filtration.
+Building on what has been achieved to date, for the 2021-22 school year, school boards are expected to continue optimizing air quality in classrooms and learning environments through improving ventilation and/or filtration.
 This is a key element in the multiple protective strategies to support healthy and safe learning environments for students and staff.